f1rehead/SlideshowSE/readme.txt

 1. Install Slideshow either via the WordPress.org plugin directory, or by uploading the files to your server.

-2. After activating Slideshow, click on 'Slideshows' and create a new slideshow.
+2. After activating Slideshow, click on 'Slideshows' in the admin interface left navigation and create a new slideshow.

 3. Click on 'Insert Image Slide' to insert an image slide, a popup will appear where you can search for the desired image.
 Insert the image by clicking 'Insert'.
 The same goes for text and video slides, don't forget to save!

+4. Add the Slideshow to you post.
-4. Go to a post or a page and click the 'Insert Slideshow' button above the editor.
+    If you are using the Classic editor, go to a post or a page and click the 'Insert Slideshow' button above the editor.
 A popup appears where you can select your newly created slideshow to insert.
 You can also use the shortcode or code snippet visible in your slideshow admin panel to deploy your slideshow anywhere on your website.
 Use the widget to show any of your slideshows in the sidebar of your website.
+    If you are using Gutenberg, add a new block and search for Slideshow or choose Common > Slideshow from the blocks list.
+Choose the slideshow you want to add from the popup menu.

 == Frequently Asked Questions ==